Create a new application

 GEOMAPFISH_PROJECT=<project>

-Where <release> can be found on Docker Hub, <project> is the project name that should be the GitHub repository name, <package> is the package name.
+Where <release> can be found on Docker Hub, <project> is the project name that should be the GitHub repository name for advance application and geomapfishapp for simple application.

 List existing scaffolds